rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 - preparing data from the logfile, not logrecords, for display
 - checking for updates to RsyncUI

 Adhering to the actor protocol, all access to properties within an actor must be performed asynchronously.
+There are three types of executors, which manages jobs and put jobs on threads for execution.

-The above mentioned tasks are executed on other threads than the`@MainActor`.
-The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads managed by the cooperative thread pool and prevents blocking the main thread.
+The above mentioned tasks are executed on threads from the CTP, and not on the`@MainActor`.
+The runtime environment handles scheduling and execution, guaranteeing that all functions within an actor are  `nonisolated func`, which to my understanding, guarantees asynchronous execution on threads from the CTP.

 ##### Structured concurrency